mu-elbanna/Leaf-Explorer/README.md

-# Leaf-Explorer - File Sharing App for Android
+# Leaf Explorer - File Sharing App for Android

 Send and receive files securely without the internet